hydra-genetics/hydra-genetics/docs/packaging_pipeline/prepare_pipeline.md

 ## Add build script to pipeline

 Add the build script `build/build_conda.sh` found in `https://github.com/hydra-genetics/hydra-genetics` to the pipeline.
+This can be placed in a subdirectory of your pipeline call build